Research

 Einstein Telescope

-• I developed GWFAST (available on GitHub), a python code conceived in 2022 at the University of Geneva to compute signal-to-noise ratios and parameter estimation capabilities for networks of GW detectors, using the Fisher information matrix formalism.
+- I developed GWFAST (available on GitHub), a python code conceived in 2022 at the University of Geneva to compute signal-to-noise ratios and parameter estimation capabilities for networks of GW detectors, using the Fisher information matrix formalism and a vectorised JAX implementation.
 The code is presented in F. Iacovelli, M. Mancarella, S. Foffa and M. Maggiore, GWFAST: A Fisher Information Matrix Python Code for Third-generation Gravitational-wave Detectors, Astrophys.J.Supp.
-263 (2022) 1, 2 , arXiv:2207.06910
+263 (2022) 1, 2 , arXiv:2207.06910.
+In F. Iacovelli, M. Mancarella, S. Foffa and M. Maggiore, Forecasting the detection capabilities of third-generation gravitational-wave detectors using GWFAST, Astrophys.
+J. 941 (2022) 208, arXiv:2207.02771 we provided a thorough study of the capabilities of ET as a single detector and in a network with other detectors in detecting and reconstructing the parameters of different classes of coalescing compact objects.
+In a recent work led by V. De Renzis we extended GWFAST to forecast constraints on population properties of merging compact objects, see arXiv:2410.17325

 Gravitational-wave cosmology

-• Do gravitational waves propagate as predicted by General Relativity?
-A very generic phenomenon predicted by theories modifying GR at cosmological scales is the presence of extra friction in the propagation of gravitational waves through an expanding Universe.
-This modifies the value of the distance inferred from GW data.
-The modification is usually quantified with a parameter \( \Xi_0\) that can be measured with bright and dark sirens.
+- Do gravitational waves propagate as predicted by General Relativity?
+Many theories that modify General Relativity at cosmological scales predict an additional friction term in the propagation of GWs, altering the inferred luminosity distance.
+This effect can be parameterized by a parameter \( \Xi_0\) that can be measured with bright and dark sirens.
 General Relativity is defined by \( \Xi_0=1\).
 I am interested in determining if data are consistent with the GR prediction.

 The Lunar Gravitational-Wave Antenna